 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: The early diagnosis of exocrine pancreatic dysfunction (EPD) cases and initiation of treatment in the required diabetic patients are important.
-From this point of view, it is also important to obtain clinical clues and to apply clinical practice to the diagnosis of mild to moderate cases.
-Direct or indirect EPD testing for all diabetic patients is not cost-effective.
-In this context, we need to know which diabetic patients should be tested.
+Core tip: The early diagnosis of exocrine pancreatic dysfunction cases and initiation of treatment in diabetic patients are important.
+From this point of view, it is also important to obtain clinical signs and to apply clinical practice to the diagnosis of mild to moderate cases.
+Direct or indirect exocrine pancreatic dysfunction testing for all diabetic patients is not cost-effective.
+In this context, we must determine which diabetic patients should be tested.

 Altay M. Which factors determine exocrine pancreatic dysfunction in diabetes mellitus?
 World J Gastroenterol 2019; In press